 What Type Of Wood Fence Lasts The Longest

-Ipe (Brazilian Walnut) and Black Locust are the longest-lasting options for wood for fences due to their natural resistance to decay, insects, and extreme weather conditions.
+Ipe (Brazilian Walnut) and Black Locust are top choices for long-lasting fencing materials, thanks to their natural resistance to decay, insects, and extreme weather.

 Is Pine Or Cedar Better For Fence?